kluctl/kluctl/docs/images.md

 This is solved via a Jinja2 function that is available in all templates/resources.
 The function is part of the global `images` object and expects the following arguments:

-`images.get_image(namespace, deployment_name, container, image, latest_version)`

-* namespace
-    * The namespace where the affected resource is deployed to.
-* deployment_name
-    * The name of the affected resource.
-This will by default refer to a Kubernetes `Deployment`, but can also refer to other resource types by prefixing the kind, for example `StatefulSet/name`.
-* container
-    * The name of the container inside the affected resource.
+`images.get_image(image, latest_version)`

 * image
     * The image location, excluding the tag.
 Please see [supported image registries](#supported-image-registries-and-authentication) to understand which registries are supported.`
 * latest_version
-    * configures how tags/versions are sorted and thus how the latest image is determined.
+    * Configures how tags/versions are sorted and thus how the latest image is determined.
 Can be:
         * `version.semver()` <br>
           Filters and sorts by loose semantic versioning.
 Versions must start with a number.
 It allows unlimited `.` inside the version.
 It treats versions with a suffix as less then versions without a suffix (e.g. 1.0-rc1 < 1.0).
 Two versions which only differ by suffix are sorted semantically.
         * `version.prefix(prefix)` <br>
           Only allows tags with the given prefix and then applies the same logic as images.semver() to whatever follows right after the prefix.
-You can override the handling of right part by providing `suffix=xxx`, while `xxx` is another version filter, e.g. `version.prefix("master-", suffix=version.number())
+You can override the handling of the right part by providing `suffix=xxx`, while `xxx` is another version filter, e.g. `version.prefix("master-", suffix=version.number())
         * `version.number()` <br>
           Only allows plain numbers as version numbers sorts them accordingly.